INTERVIEW WITH NATE SIPE FROM PERT NEAR SANDSTONE

 NATE: I picked up from Mike Compton the rhythmic fiddle shuffle applied to mandolin melodies, which is difficult to accomplish without a loose wrist and grip on the pick.
 It’s a style that is more brushing the strings than picking, letting sympathetic strings ring harmonically.

-From Tom Sauber, he instilled in me the down bowing that is cornerstone in southern American fiddle style, also how to slur melody to keep the bow moving in the right direction for the correct rhythm accents, which is of utmost importance in dance fiddle playing.
+From Tom Sauber, he instilled in me the down bowing that is a cornerstone in southern American fiddle style, also how to slur melody to keep the bow moving in the right direction for the correct rhythm accents, which is of utmost importance in dance fiddle playing.

 NATE: I think of myself as a full-time musician, although only gigging 50% of the time.
 When not on tour with the band I am helping coordinate our travels, practices, recording sessions, and helping to manage other elements of the business.
 Although I am certainly not a businessman, I often have the time and energy to devote to that.